Judahabraham15/Jshare/README.md

-# 🌐 Jshare
+# 🌐 Jshare-From You to Anywhere In Seconds.
-Upload.
-Share.
-Done.